pwittchen/wittchen.io/source/_drafts/formatting-usb-disk-on-linux.md

 Syncing disks.
 ```

-Next, we can umount drive:
+next, we can umount drive:

 ```
 sudo umount /dev/sdb
 ```

-and create a file system - in our case, we'll use FAT32 file system in order to make USB drive accessible across all operating systems.
+and create a file system - in our case, we'll use FAT32 file system in order to make USB drive accessible across all operating systems

 ```
 sudo mkfs.vfat /dev/sdb1
 ```

-after that, we can create a label for our disk with name `disk3` (it can be anything) :
+after that, we can create a label for our disk with name `disk3` (it can be anything):

 ```
 sudo mlabel - /dev/sdb1 ::disk3